How long should I keep my tax records?

 As required, a CPA has demonstrated professional competence by passing a rigorous examination and meeting high standards of education.
 In addition to this, they must meet strict continuing education requirements, undergo peer review, and adhere to a stringent set of ethical standards offering a higher standard of services and professionalism.

-If you're self-employed or have other income that requires you to pay quarterly estimated taxes, make sure your third-quarter payment is pos...
+If you're self-employed or have other income that requires you to pay quarterly estimated taxes, get your 4th-quarter payment postmarked by...

-If you got a filing extension on your 2020 tax return, you need to complete it and e-file or have it postmarked by October 15, 2021.
+If you made a filing extension on your 2024 tax return, you need to complete it and e-filed or have it postmarked by October 15, 2025 deadl...

 Stay ahead of the January 1, 2025 deadline—to file your Beneficial Ownership Information Report (BOIR)!
 See our newsletter at the link below on instructions and where to file electronically!